-Since cream of tartar (or potassium bitartrate, technically speaking) is in powdered form, you might assume that it basically lasts forever.
-But since it’s often used in baking as an anti-caking and thickening agent, you probably suspect that it’s somewhat similar to baking soda or baking powder.
-And that means that it probably loses its potency over time.
+Since cream of tartar (or potassium bitartrate, technically speaking) is in powdered form, you might assume that it lasts forever.
+But since it’s often used in baking as an anti-caking and thickening agent, you suspect that it’s somewhat similar to baking soda or baking powder.
+And that means that it probably gradually loses potency.
 And as it turns out, you’re quite right.

 If you’d like to learn about storage, shelf life, and potency of cream of tartar, this article is for you.
 Keep reading.

 You should store cream of tartar the same way you store its friends, baking soda and baking powder.
 That means it should sit in a cupboard away from sources of heat and sunlight.
 While the pantry is the perfect place for it, the kitchen is a slightly more practical choice.
 That’s especially true if you use cream of tartar more often than once a year.

 Like other powdered products, cream of tartar tends to draw moisture from the air.
 Because of that, once you open the container, you need always to keep it tightly sealed.

 If cream of tartar comes in paper packaging, it’s better to pour the powder into a small jar after opening the package.
 Paper packaging gives little protection against moisture or any strong odors.
 Or anything else, for that matter.

 Like other powdered products, as long as it doesn’t come in contact with water, cream of tartar won’t go bad.
 That means it basically stays safe to use forever.

 However, there’s usually a best-by date on the label.
 Some producers put it there because of legal requirements, others because people tend to trust food more if it comes with a date.
 But that date is also quite useful because it tells you if you need to check its potency before using it.